-Listed below are some of the main errors that have been discovered in my guidebooks to the Andes.
-This is just a short list of actual mistakes and major changes..
+Listed below are some of the main errors and significant updates that have been discovered in my guidebook to the Andes.
+This is just a short list of actual mistakes and major changes.
 In towns and cities new shops open up and old ones close, and everything gets more expensive - these type of changes will be incorporated in the next editions of the books.
 Basic grammar and spelling mistakes are not listed, unless they interfere with understanding

 The Andes - A Guide for Climbers & Skiers - 5th Edition (Paperback & E-book)

 The Andes - A Guide for Climbers - 4th edition (Paperback)

 Errata for the 5th edition will be added here when they are discovered.
 The paper guidebook was published in February 2020, the E-book in June 2021.

 p.
 7 - In the table of grades, the 6th entry down in the "French" column should read 5+

 p.
 88 - Huascarán Sur.
 A new survey recently seen by the author suggests the height may be 6757m, this would make it the 5th highest in the Andes (paper edition only).

 p.232 - Fiambalá.
 After 25 years Jonson Reynosos office has moved.
 He's now in the radio station FM Fiambalá, about 100m further N on the main street.
 Ruth no longer runs a hostel.
 A permit (free) may now be required obtained online, initially thru Turismo Catamarca.

 p.
 234 - El Fraile Climb.
 3rd/4th line.
 Should read "from a high camp at about 5000-5100m on the NE side in Chile".
 Not NW (paper edition only).